Cozy Leftover Rotisserie Chicken Soup Recipe

 As an Amazon Associate, I earn from qualifying purchases.

 But if you’re like me, unless you have a big family, you probably end up with leftovers when you buy a rotisserie chicken.
-This chicken soup recipe with Thanksgiving flavors is one solution to the problem.
+This Thanksgiving-inspired chicken soup recipe is one solution to the problem.

-- Thicken soup for pot pie filling.
+- Double duty!
+Thicken it for a savory pot pie.
 Arrange store-bought or homemade pie crust over the top and bake.

 Happy Cooks Speak Up